Can child sexual abuse also involve a child abusing another child?

 YES.
 More than a third of those who sexually abuse children are under the age of 18 themselves (1).

-In many instances, especially with younger children, the child may not understand that his or her forceful sexual actions toward another child are harmful.
+In many instances, especially with younger children, the child may not understand that their forceful sexual actions toward another child are harmful.
 For this same reason, we often use the language sexually harmful behaviors rather than calling an incident sexually abusive.
 Besides helping to further demarcate the difference between children’s and adult’s sexual behaviors, this label of sexual abuse is best left to specialized professionals making clinical and legal assessments.

 Although children can never consent to any sexual activity, we do recognize that there are some sexual behaviors that are developmentally expected and appropriate between children.
 However, there are other times when a child engages in behavior that involves force, coercion, threats, a significant difference in age, stature, power, developmental ability, or mature sexual acts, which would indicate that the sexual behavior is inappropriate and potentially harmful.